13 ‘Crazy Rich Asians’ Singapore Filming Locations That You Can Actually Visit In Real Life

 7. Raffles Singapore Hotel

 Rachel and Nick stay in the beautiful Presidential Suite at the Raffles hotel in Singapore, which is a luxury accommodation you won't want to miss.
 If you're able to spend the money to stay in one of the fantastic suites, it will be an experience you won't soon forget.
 The hotel features different restaurants, a luxurious spa, and beautiful gardens and walkways all over the property.
 It just recently reopened in 2019 after renovations, so you can expect everything to be pretty much perfect.

 8. Humpback Restaurant

 Humpback restaurant is one spot where Rachel has a heart-to-heart with her old college roommate friend Peik Lin, but it's also just a really a great place to visit in general.
 It's located in Singapore's Chinatown, on Bukit Pasoh Road.
-You can eat the delicious seafood served at Humpback, then wander around to shop.
+Humpback features a menu full of fresh seafood, as well as desserts like fresh banana cake and an impressive cocktail menu that's ideal for their happy hour.
+It's also located right in the middle of the city, so after gorging on a delicious meal, you can wander around to shop and sightsee.

 9. Merlion Park

 The merlion is a mythical creature that consists of a lion's head and a fish's body, and it's the official symbol of Singapore.
 In the film, Rachel and Nick have an important conversation in Merlion Park, which features a 30-foot sculpture of the merlion — definitely a sight worth seeing.
 Merlion Park also features gorgeous views of Marina Bay, as well as the perfect photo op.
 If you want to take advantage of the location, head out on a river cruise on a restored bumboat to see lots of famous attractions on the Singapore River.